How To Search For Existing Patents

 Does My Australian Patent Protect Me Overseas?

-No, just as there is no global database, there is no ‘worldwide’ patent.
+No, patents are territorial - an Australian patent only has effect in Australia.
+Just as there is no global database, there is no ‘worldwide’ patent that is enforceable in every country.
 If you believe your invention has potential overseas, you will need to pursue individual patents in each of those locations.

 Professional Help With Patents